tech on the net

 Microsoft Excel

-Based on the Excel spreadsheet above, the LOOKUP function would return the following:
+Based on the Excel spreadsheet above, the following LOOKUP examples would return:

 In Syntax #2, the LOOKUP function searches for the value in the first row or column of the array and returns the corresponding value in the last row or column of the array.